Berkshire East Ski Resort: Thunder Mountain Ski Area

-Berkshire East Ski Resort
+Berkshire East Mountain Resort

 The ownership group struggled, trying a variety of ill-fated expansion plans.
 By 1975, Berkshire East was bankrupt and outdated with two partially installed chairlifts and two antiquated Mueller chairlifts.
 Current management soon took over and began a steady series of investments.

 A Hall double chairlift was installed in 1978.
 A fourth chairlift, an SLI, was also installed in the late 1970s.

 In 1995, the first Mueller double chairlift was replaced with a Poma triple chairlift.
 A Hall double chairlift was added in 2001.
 In 2003, the second Mueller double chairlift was replaced with a Borvig-Leitner quad chairlift.

 In 2008, Berkshire East replaced a novice handle tow with a magic carpet lift.

 As of 2008, the ski area has 45 trails and five lifts, in addition to the tubing slope and lift.
 Berkshire East is currently the only alpine ski area in Franklin County open to the public.

 In 2010, the Diamond Express Hall double chairlift (1978) was replaced with a Poma triple chairlift.

 In 2011, the ski area added a PowerWind 56 900 kW wind turbine.
 This addition, makes Berkshire East the first ski area in the world to be 100% powered by onsite renewable energy.

 In 2014, the Summit Triple lift (1995) was replaced by a brand new SkyTrac quad chairlift with a moving carpet loading area.
 The new lift will run at a faster speed than typical fixed grip lifts with a moving carpet that moves skiers into the loading area and assists with loading onto the faster moving chairs.
 The old Poma Summit Triple lift was moved to Catamount Mountain Resort in Egremont, Massachusetts.

 In 2023, the ski area added a Leitner-Poma high-speed detachable quad chairlift.
 The lift was named the T-Bar Express in honor of a removed T-Bar surface lift that ran along the same area of the Competition trail.

 In 2024, the ski area began the process of removing the Mountain-top Triple Poma chairlift.
 As of the 2024-2025 season the lower terminal, the haul rope and the chairs have been removed with the towers and upper terminal remaining in place.

 Terrain and Lifts

-Berkshire East offers about 1000 feet of true (non-inflated) vertical drop, with about 200 acre of skiable terrain.
+Berkshire East offers 1,180 feet vertical drop, with 180 acres of skiable terrain.
 It has mixed terrain from beginner to expert level ability: 30% beginner runs, 35% intermediate, 30% advanced, and 5% expert runs.
 Berkshire also has 4 chairlifts.